RAG as a Service | Managed Enterprise RAG

 Document ingestion pipelines

-Automated pipelines that ingest your documents, extract content from source formats (PDF, Word, HTML, Confluence, SharePoint, Notion), chunk them into retrieval-optimised segments, generate embeddings, and index them in a vector database.
-Ingestion scheduling for document updates and deletions, when a policy document is superseded, the old version is removed from the index automatically.
-Document metadata preservation: title, author, last updated, source URL, and access group tags stored alongside embeddings for filtering and citation.
+Automated pipelines that ingest your documents, extract content from source formats, chunk them into retrieval-optimised segments, generate embeddings, and index them in a vector database.
+When a policy document is superseded, the old version is removed from the index automatically, and document metadata is preserved for filtering and citation.
 Support for 50,000 to multi-million document collections.

 Customer support RAG